 - Add zucchini and cook over medium heat for about 5 minutes or until zucchini is tender.

-- Stir artichokes and sundried tomatoes into the zucchini and cook for about 2 minutes more or until artichokes are heated through.
+- Add artichokes and sundried tomatoes to the pan and cook for about 2 minutes more or until heated through.

 - Remove zucchini mixture to a serving dish.